vhiribarren/raytracer-rust/README.md

 Rust:

 - [ ] Define a better abstraction for AnyLightObject trait
 - [ ] More automatic tests

 WebAssembly:

-- [ ] API where the scene description can be provided
 - [ ] Multithreading
 - [ ] More automatic tests